Moving to New Zealand

 Whether you are buying or renting a property in New Zealand, no home will be complete without your possessions.
 Britannia Movers International specialise in helping individuals and families move their belongings, from grand pianos to cutlery, safely and swiftly to destinations all over New Zealand.
 With decades of international removals experience and endless local knowledge, moving your worldly goods to New Zealand couldn’t be easier.

-Depending on timeframes, belongings can be moved from the UK to New Zealand by lair or sea.
+Depending on timeframes, belongings can be moved from the UK to New Zealand by air or sea.
 Container shipments usually take between nine and 14 weeks door to door.
 However, if you need your possessions more quickly it is possible to have some or all of them flown over.
-Regardless of which option is best for you, you can rest assured that your shipment will expertly be handled and in perfect condition when it reaches your new home in New Zealand.
+Regardless of which option is best for you, you can rest assured that your shipment will be expertly handled and in perfect condition when it reaches your new home in New Zealand.

 New Zealand Imports